Calculating Item Demand

 3. If you use the Multi-Location Inventory feature, select a Location.

-The list of items that appear is filtered to show only items for the selected location that are time-phased replenishment items.
+The list of items shows only time-phased replenishment items for the selected location.

-4. You can forecast demand for items in one of two ways:
+4. You can forecast demand for items in two ways:

-• Determine a time frame for examining an item's historical sales data to analyze previous sales trends and forecast future sales with similar trends.
+• Set a time frame to review an item's historical sales data to analyze previous sales trends and forecast future sales.

-• Use current demand such as opportunities, quotes and existing sales orders to forecast future sales.
-This method is not based on a calculated forecast.
+• Use current demand (such as opportunities, quotes and existing sales orders) to forecast future sales.
+This method isn't based on a calculated forecast.

 Select a Projection Method:

-• Moving Average – Uses the moving average of historical demand to calculate the overall average stock level needed.
-Then project future stock levels using that overall average.
+• Moving Average – Projects future inventory by using the moving average of historical demand to calculate the average stock level needed and applying that average to upcoming periods.

-Based on the historical duration parameter, NetSuite calculates the moving average demand in the past.
-The moving average is intended as a smoothing function to minimize demand variations.
-This average is used for all periods in the projection.
+NetSuite uses the historical duration parameter to calculate the moving average demand in the past.
+The moving average is used as a smoothing function to minimize demand variations.
+The same average is used for all projected periods.

 For example: